-Due to the unrest from 2012 to 201, which forced most expatriate staff to leave the country, translation work in CAR has been hampered by a lack of consultants and trainers.
+Due to the unrest which started in 2012 has forced most expatriate staff to leave the country, translation work in CAR has been hampered by a lack of consultants and trainers.
 Several New Testament translations are nearing completion but are delayed due to a backlog of books needing checking by consultants.
 Newer translation teams need training in linguistics and translation as a basis for their work.

 This project will facilitate workshops for the translation teams in topics such as: